 Step IV: Identify Combination of Best mode for Best inorganic growth candidates and estimate value from this.

 Step V: Estimate organic growth value, and compare to the result of Step IV.

-Steps III and IV are covered in Chapter 5, Chapter 6 covers step V.
+Steps III and IV are covered in Section 5, Section 6 covers step V.